 You probably drink juice to get the full nutritional value that the juicing elements contain. if you would like to store the fluid for up to two to three months, you must preserve the apple juice using the pasteurization method.

 But you probably wonder whether pasteurized juice has full nutrients or not.
 It would be best if you remembered that the pasteurization method is used to kill the bacteria not to spoil the nutrients entirely.
 To ensure less spoilage of apple’s nutrients,

 The juice heats up below the boiling point.
-The more heat you put, the more nutrients spoils.
+The more heat you put in, the more nutrients spoils.
 Pasteurization of juice may spoil the nutrients with bacteria but on a little scale.

-To ensure maximum juice nutrients, most of the juice processing companies heat the apple juice about 85°C and up to 16 seconds to destroy bacteria.
+To ensure maximum juice nutrients, most juice processing companies heat the apple juice at about 85°C and for up to 16 seconds to destroy bacteria.
 These juices are as nutritious as the unheated liquid.